Welcome to Cancun Mexico

 5. Go Snorkeling or Scuba Diving

 Hire a tour company to jet you around the lagoons or go with a dive shop and see what lies beneath.
 The Underwater Sculpture Museum at MUSA has become quite a popular attraction in recent years.
-Over 500 sculptures were built and installed in the blue shallow waters in an attempt to rebuild the reef system.
+Over 500 sculptures were built and installed in the shallow blue waters in an attempt to rebuild the reef system.
 But there are plenty of other diving and snorkeling options as well!
-Get in the water and explore, a true treasure awaits.
+Get in the water and explore.
+A true treasure awaits.

 This is one of the more popular snorkeling tours that visits several reefs and a shipwreck not to far from Cancun.